Setting maps and summaries

 Jakeline and Miguel are both members of the umbrella organization, Fuerza de Mujeres (Women’s Strength or Women’s Force).
 Founded in 2006 by Miguel and others, members seek to protect Indigenous Wayuu human rights in La Guajira, with an emphasis on defence of lands and food systems.
 Miguel is currently the Communications Advisor for this organization.

-T’Sou-ke Nation is a west coast Indigenous community living on T’Sou-ke territory on Vancouver Island.
+T’Sou-ke (pronounced SOWK) Nation is a west coast Indigenous community living on T’Sou’ke territory on Vancouver Island.
 Located just outside of the city of Victoria in the town now known as Sooke, T’Sou-ke Nation Elders and knowledge keepers are key participants in this project.
-T’Sou-ke Nation is known for its work toward food and energy sovereignty.
+T’Sou-ke Nation is known for its food and energy sovereignty and leads in the area of green technologies, such as solar power.

 Meet Chief Gordon Planes

-Chief Planes, an elected chief and hereditary leader of T’Sou-ke Nation.
-He has extensive knowledge of the ecology, geography and traditional practices of southern Vancouver Island.
+Chief Planes (pronounced PLAN-iss), an elected chief and hereditary leader of T’Sou-ke Nation, has extensive knowledge of the ecology, geography and traditional practices of southern Vancouver Island.
 He has strong interests in T'Sou-ke arts and culture, Indigenous land rights and governance, traditional ecological knowledge, and alternative energy systems.
 Regularly taking T'Sou-ke dancers abroad to share their art with international audiences, Chief Planes is himself a traditional singer and visual artist.
 He is also an active leader in the annual international Tribal Canoe Journey along the British Columbia and Washington coasts.

-Four Stories About Food Sovereignty works with three generations of female farmers in rural N’wamitwa, South Africa, about 450km north of the city of Johannesburg.
+Four Stories About Food Sovereignty works with three generations of female farmers in rural Nwamitwa, South Africa, about 450km north of the city of Johannesburg.
 These women, most older than 60, struggle to create community and dignified livelihoods amid structural unemployment and the effects of climate change.
-Members of the Hleketani Community Garden (featured in the award-winning film The Thinking Garden), these women have been succeeding at providing the local community with nutritious, affordable, accessible vegetables for more than 25 years in the face of enormous challenges, from the HIV/AIDS pandemic, to devastating droughts, to apartheid (institutionalized racial segregation where minority whites ruled).
+Members of the Hleketani Community Garden (featured in the award-winning film The Thinking Garden), these women have been succeeding at providing the local community with nutritious, affordable, accessible vegetables for more than 25 years in the face of enormous challenges, from the HIV/AIDS pandemic to devastating droughts.

 Basani is a student of Media and Communications at Boston College in Pretoria, South Africa.
 She has a deep interest in sustainable community development and is an advocate for Hleketani Community Garden and small-scale farmers more generally.
 She served as assistant director of the documentary film The Thinking Garden and is specializing in film for development in her studies.
 Basani serves as interpreter for Josephine and Mphephu who speak Xitsonga, a Bantu language.